branislav-knezevic/various_notes/vim/vim_shortcuts_plugins.md

   `s` when on a file to set it to staging
   `u` when on a file to set it to unstage
   `-` toggle these two above
-  `=` show changes
+  `-` once commit has been completed, can be used to push changes `=` show changes
   `X` discards selected changes on files or in conflict mode (unstaged are local changes) `dv` go to resolve conflict mode